GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/034-uofa-gate-to-mandy-lake/index.md

         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>Follow the wide trail to the right, up the hill</li>
-            <li>When you reach the bottom of the small hill at "Waskahegan Trail meets road to meadow", veer right to follow the road (which actually looks like a wide trail).</li>
+            <li>When you reach the bottom of the small hill at "Waskahegan Trail meets road to meadow", bear right to follow the road (which actually looks like a wide trail).</li>
             <li>We're leaving the Waskahegan Trail at this point, but this hike plan has us looping around back to this place via the Waskahegan from the south.</li>
             <li>Use the "Road meets meadow 1 (N)" waypoint to get you started</li>
           </ul>